 There are a few ways that this condition can be treated.

-- Chiropractic care: A chiropractor can help provide great relief.
-Spinal alignment can help take some of the stress from the plantar fascia, allowing it to relax.
-The chiropractor will also have you do specific stretches to help the ligament heal.
+- Chiropractic care: Chiropractor Dr. Martin can provide great relief.
+Specific chiropractic adjustments to the joints of the feet can help take some of the stress from the plantar fascia, allowing it to relax.
+The chiropractor will also have you do specific stretches to help the ligaments heal.
 The combination of the two treatments will not only treat the pain, but it will also reduce the inflammation.

 Chiropractic Treatment for Plantar Fasciitis in Irvine